 How Large Language Models Work

 You don't need to be a data scientist to understand LLMs.
-Here's the simplified version.
+Here's the simplified version — and once you get this, everything else in this course makes more sense.

 Training: Reading the Internet